 Our remuneration system is designed to ensure that the performance of the individual is fairly rewarded.
 Correspondingly the wages and salaries at Hermes are significantly above those set by wage agreements in almost all employee groups.
 Nearly half of salaried commercial staff profit from variable compensation elements.
 For provision in their old age, permanent employees of HLGD, HTL and HE (employed before 1 Jan.
-2014) have a right to a company pension without having to make personal

-Nominated by our own employees
+2014) have a right to a company pension without having to make personal contributions.
+In addition, after six months employment, all employees can convert a portion of their gross salary into a subsequent occupational pension.
+Hermes subsidises this converted pension contribution by up to 10%.
+Depending on wage agreements we pay our employees an amount of up to €26.60 per month for capital accumulation purposes.